-Project 1: Establish Advance Ruling Me St atus Comments 1.
-To develop the SC Ruling Mechanisn partnership with t n issuance in 2.
-To develop the ne systems to mana (requests, issuanc ge advance rulings The IT development tea is submerged wit other projects.
-3. To establish the n organizational arr manage advance angements to To develop a critical mass of experts in the areas of rules of origins and classifications Difficulties in mobilizing trainers.
-5. To sensitize the private sector on advance rulings mechanisms Delays due to IT development.
-6. To sensitize Custo on Advance Rulin Delays due to IT development.
-At risk Delayed On-Track Completed
+TRADE FACILITATION PROGRAMME - Transparency stream Status Comments Project 1: Establishment of an Advance Ruling Mechanism At Risk Delayed On-Track Completed 1.
+To develop the SOP for Advance Ruling Mechanism issuance in partnership with the private sector 2.
+To develop the necessary IT systems to manage advance rulings (requests, issuance, monitoring) The IT development team is submerged with other projects.
+3. To establish the necessary organizational arrangements to manage advance rulings requests 4.
+To develop a critical mass of experts in the areas of rules of origins and classifications Difficulties in mobilizing trainers.
+5. To sensitize the private sector on advance ruling mechanisms Delays due to IT development 6.
+To sensitize Customs staff on Advance Rulings Delays due to IT development